After a tummy tuck, most patients will have 1 or 2 surgical drains to reduce fluid buildup and support proper healing.

 Do drains limit my activities?

-Tummy tuck drains are usually sutured into place so patients can generally walk around and resume normal, day-to-day activities with them.
+Drains do not prevent light activity, but patients must protect them and avoid strenuous movement.
+Tummy tuck drains are usually sutured into place, allowing patients to generally walk around and resume normal, day-to-day activities.
 The key thing to remember is to protect the drains and keep them clean.
-Even though you’ll be recovering while you have drains, if you do want to go outside, post-surgical drain belts are available.
+Even though you’ll be recovering while you have drains, if you want to go outside, postsurgical drain belts are available.

 Learn more about what to expect as you’re healing in our tummy tuck recovery guide.